xvnpw/ai-security-analyzer/README.md

 In `dir` mode this application may consume a significant number of tokens due to its workflow:
 - Each file is processed and sent to LLM
 - Multiple rounds of analysis for comprehensive documentation
-- Additional tokens for markdown validation and fixes
 - Large codebases can lead to substantial token usage

 ### Cost Control Best Practices 💰